- Managing RIs and Savings Plans with input metrics like utilization and coverage doesn’t tell the full story and can be misleading.

 Note the ESR is lower than either of the individual RI discount rates (RI Type A is a max of 50% and RI Type B a max of 37.5%).
 When we ask RI users if they know their ESR, they rarely do, but they generally estimate it to be higher than it is.

 These are just a few examples to illustrate ESR.
-The concept is simple, but the real world is often more complex with large RI portfolios, dynamic EC2 fleets, per second billing, instance size flexibility, etc.
+The concept is simple, but the real world is often more complex with large savings portfolios of RIs and Savings Plans, dynamic compute fleets (e.g., EC2, Fargate, and Lambda), per second billing, instance size flexibility, etc.

-Effective Savings Rate (ESR) is the ROI of RIs.
-It is the one savings metric you can use to measure effectiveness, regardless of the RI management strategy being employed (ad hoc scripts, AWS Cost Explorer, cloud management platform, etc.).
+Effective Savings Rate (ESR) is the ROI of savings instruments.
+It is the one savings metric you can use to measure effectiveness, regardless of the savings strategy being employed (ad hoc scripts, AWS Cost Explorer, cloud management platform, etc.).

-If you'd like to learn your ESR, we offer a free, no obligation RI Savings Analysis that includes ESR and more.
-You can find more information on our site or sign up below.
+If you’d like to learn your ESR, we offer a free, no obligation Compute Savings Analysis that includes ESR and more.